Friday, Oct. 4 – Hour 2

 “Systemic racism is still alive and well,” said Patton.
 “I think it’s important for our mayor-elect to be informed and certainly to recognize that systemic racism is in our city.”

 Lynn Coleman, a former mayoral candidate, listened from the audience on Tuesday night to Haas sent systemic racism.
-He shared his reaction a day later with ABC 57 News at the Charles Martin Youth Center.
+He shared his reaction a day later with ABC 57 at the Charles Martin Youth Center.

 “I just think it was misinformed,” said Coleman.
 “I don’t know where he gets those numbers with that information from or whatever but we have our problems.”